Dalis Car: History

 One year after Bauhaus broke up, Peter Murphy, after taking a hiatus from his music career, wished again to record.
-However, at the time he had difficulties creating music, for his bandmates from Bauhaus had come up with the musical ideas.
-Murphy's input was limited to writing and interpreting lyrics, creating vocal rhythms, adding vocal parts into songs.
-Also, despite Murphy's input to the occasional sound effect on a Wasp synthesiser, playing a few percussion instruments and efforts of basic guitar, he did not play any musical instruments professionally.
-He later explained this: "As a solo artist I had to learn to make records without this machine I had been part of.
+However, Murphy at the time did not have significant skill as an instrumentalist and with Bauhaus he typically wrote lyrics after the other band members wrote the music: "As a solo artist I had to learn to make records without this machine I had been part of.
 I had no skill.
 No idea what I should do.
 I was suddenly a solo person writing from where?
 From what perspective?
 So I was looking to find what I had to offer."
 Murphy was in need of a collaborator at the time.
 Around the same time, the bass player Mick Karn, from the art pop band Japan who had split up in 1982, was struggling with his solo career.
 Despite his musical ability, recorded demos and session work, Karn was struggling to get a record deal since he was mainly interested in making instrumental music rather than pop songs.
+Drummer Paul Lawford had been auditioned by Karn in late 1982, and worked with him on rehearsals and demos throughout 1983 and 1984.
+Karn: "He was very important in the making of the album".
 In order to secure a record deal, he needed to convince a record company that his work had commercial prospects.
 Karn was looking for a frontman.

 The origin of the band began with Murphy's interview by a Japanese journalist for the magazine Music Life, in which he spoke of his admiration for Mick Karn's work and his unique bass style.
 The same journalist interviewed Karn a week before Murphy's interview and had Karn's telephone number.
 Murphy jotted Karn's number down, and telephoned him for a conversation.
-This led to a meeting and dinner in a restaurant, and each discovered that they had a connection with the other, leading to the creation of Dalís Car along with drummer Paul Vincent Lawson.
+This led to a meeting and dinner in a restaurant, and each discovered that they had a connection with the other, leading to the creation of Dalís Car along with drummer Paul Vincent Lawford.
 It was assumed that they took their name from a Captain Beefheart song from his album Trout Mask Replica.
 Despite the popular belief, this was apocryphal.
 Instead, the name came from a dream from Murphy's friend, where he dreamed of buying a car belonging to Salvador Dalí.